How Many Days Have I Been Alive? Calculate Your Exact Age in Days

 • Counting every month as 30 days

-• Forgetting the current year’s extra days
+• Forgetting extra days after the last birthday

 • Entering the wrong birth date

-• Confusing completed age with running age
+• Confusing completed age with current running age

 How to Use a Chronological Age Calculator

-• Your age in days
+• Your exact age in years, months, and days

-• Total days lived
+• Total days you have been alive

-• Total minutes lived
+• Total weeks, hours, or minutes lived

 Who Can Use This Calculation?